 Alternatively, we may find ourselves being forceful or pushy.
 We may notice that our attention is on getting the better of our partner, and “winning.”
 We may get reactive and aggressive when we perceive an attack, even in friendly training.

 Noticing these dysfunctional tendencies on the mat gives us an opportunity to look and see if we are doing similar things elsewhere in life, too.
 Do we meekly give others’s needs priority over our own?
 Do we stand by and watch when we should step in and take charge?
 Do we bully our way through interactions, getting our way without concern for our affect on others?

 By deliberately, consciously, mindfully training we can learn to practice techniques with assertive, clear energy.
 Ruthless energy.
 What’s more, we can do so while maintaining our compassionate goal of ending the threat while caring for our attacker.
 It is through such embodied practice in resolving conflict in a better way, that we can not only be more effective in our Aikido, but more effective in life.

-Linda Eskin is a writer, Aikido student, personal trainer, horse person (with a pet donkey), and former software/web industry professional (tech comm and UX).
+Linda Eskin is a writer, Aikido student, personal trainer, horse person, and former software/web industry professional (tech comm and UX).
 She is currently completing two books for students of Aikido, one for children and one for adult beginners.
-Linda trains with Dave Goldberg Sensei at Aikido of San Diego, in California, and holds the first black belt rank, sho-dan.
+Linda trains with Dave Goldberg Sensei at Aikido of San Diego, in California, and at the time of this writing held the first black belt rank, sho-dan.
 Sho-dan literally means “beginning rank.”